process mining for order to cash

 It’s a special occasion, so you’ve booked a table at a hot new restaurant downtown and you’re taking a group of your favorite people with you to celebrate.

-On arrival things look promising.
-You’re greeted by the maitre d', shown to a great table and have your drinks orders taken while you peruse the food menus.
+On arrival, things look promising.
+You’re greeted by the maitre d', shown to a great table, and have your drinks orders taken while you peruse the food menu.

-But once the food orders have been taken, things soon start going wrong.
+But once the food orders have been taken, things start going wrong.
 Some starters arrive, others fail to appear.
-Some guests receive drinks, others get nothing or get the wrong something they didn’t order.
-Some even receive their main course instead of their starters.
+Some guests receive drinks, others get nothing or something they didn’t order.
+Some even receive their main course instead of their starter.

-Insult is added to injury when you attempt to order several bottles of celebratory champagne but are told that you have reached your credit limit and cannot add any more items to the order unless you clear your bill.
+Insult is added to injury when you attempt to order several bottles of celebratory champagne but are told that you have reached your credit limit and cannot order any more items unless you clear your bill.

-It’s obvious to even the most untrained eye that this is a badly-run, inefficient restaurant and yet many of its would-be patrons are blissfully unaware that, while not as chronically horrendous, similar inefficiencies exist in their own companies.
+It’s obvious that this is a badly run, inefficient restaurant.
+Yet many of its would-be patrons are blissfully unaware that, while not as chronically disastrous, similar inefficiencies exist in their own companies.

-In this three-part series, we’re going to take a look at three common problems in the O2C process and what can be done to fix them, starting with on-time delivery (OTD).
+In this three-part series, we’re looking at three common problems in the O2C process and what can be done to fix them, starting with on-time delivery (OTD).

 The gold standard of OTD is the delivery of goods or services on the customer’s requested date.
 Businesses need to monitor this closely: not only is it a key factor in determining customer satisfaction, but contracts frequently impose penalties for late delivery.
-In some instances, clients may even seek to recover costs for losses they have suffered as a result of failure to deliver on time.
+In some instances, clients may even seek to recover costs for losses they have suffered as a result of failure to deliver on time, in full (OTIF).

 Customers who receive their orders late are much more likely to have a negative perception of their experience with your company.
 Regular failure to meet OTD targets is a guarantee of customer complaints and bad reviews.